Higher Education Subject Development, Delivery and Review Policy

 4. Approval of Subject Outline

-The Subject Coordinator submits to Learning and Teaching Committee an updated Subject Outline along with the completed AC Peer Review Form and AC Response to Peer Review Form and any other relevant documents as per the AC Guidelines for Developing or Review Higher Education Subject Outlines.
-The Academic Board has delegated the authority to approve new subjects to the Learning & Teaching Committee.
-If approved by the Learning & Teaching Committee, the Chair of the Learning & Teaching Committee (or Delegate) will notify the Subject Coordinator of the outcome of the Learning & Teaching Committee’s decision, as well as the Accreditation and Standards Officer, who will centrally store the Subject Outline and update Library.
-The Learning & Teaching Committee Chair must table a copy of the final accredited subject outline at the next available Academic Board meeting for noting.
+The Subject Coordinator submits the updated Subject Outline along with the relevant documents as per the AC Guidelines for writing Higher Education Subject Outlines to the Head of School.
+The Head of School will then take the proposal to the Learning & Teaching Committee for approval.
+Academic Board has delegated the authority to approve new subjects to the Learning & Teaching Committee.
+If approved by the Learning and Teaching Committee, the Chair of the Committee (or Delegate) will notify the Head of School and Subject Coordinator regarding the outcome of the Committee’s decision.

 REVIEWING A SUBJECT OUTLIINE